 Genoa offers manager job to Tahoe resident

-Genoa, Nev. — Tahoe Vista resident JT Chevalier was offered the position of Genoa Town Manager on Friday.
+Tahoe Vista resident JT Chevalier was offered the position of Genoa town manager on Friday.

 "I am honored to be offered the position of the town manager of Genoa," Chevalier said.
 "I look forward to serving the town and its residents and dedicating myself to providing the best level of service and support to this amazing community."